pgRouting/workshop/docs/basic/pedestrian.rst

 The assignment of the vertices identifiers on the source and target columns may be different, the following exercises will use the results of this query.
-For the workshop, some locations near of the FOSS4G Argentina event are going to be used.
+For the workshop, some locations near of the FOSS4G event are going to be used.
 These locations are within this area https://www.openstreetmap.org#map=15/-34.5847/-58.3970

 * |osmid_1| |place_1|